sara-service/webapp/docs/sara-server.md

 ### using Let's Encrypt

-- in your SSL site config, make sure you have something like
+- in your SSL site config (e.g. `/etc/apache2/sites-available/proxy.conf`), make sure you have something like
 ```apache
 	Alias "/.well-known" "/var/www/letsencrypt/.well-known"
 	<Location /.well-known>